claudiodekker/inertia-laravel-testing/README.md

 ## Reducing verbosity
-To reduce the amount of `where`, `has` or `misses` calls, there are a couple of convenience methods that allow you to make these same assertions in a slightly less-verbose way.
+To reduce the amount of `where`, `has` or `misses` calls, there are a couple of convenience methods that allow you to make these same assertions in a slightly less-verbose looking way.
+Do note that these methods do not make your assertions any faster, and really only exist to help you reduce your test's visual complexity.

 ### `has`
 Instead of making multiple `has` calls, you may use the `hasAll` assertion instead.
 Depending on how you provide